gorgos/openzeppelin-solidity/contracts/token/ERC20/README.md

 Finally, there are some utilities to interact with ERC20 contracts in various ways.
 - `SafeERC20` is a wrapper around the interface that eliminates the need to handle boolean return values.
 - `TokenTimelock` can hold tokens for a beneficiary until a specified time.

+> This page is incomplete.
+We're working to improve it for the next release.
+Stay tuned!